brychan1298/Sketring/README.md

 6. Then, you can also run `npm install` to install all NPM packges used in this project and run command `npm run build`

+7. open XAMPP and start your 'MySQL Database Server' and 'Apache Web Server' service.

-7. We have configured the required database via migration from laravel as well as a seeder containing all provinces and cities.
+8. We have configured the required database via migration from laravel as well as a seeder containing all provinces and cities.
 So all you need to do is run the command `php artisan migrate --seed`

-8. The good news is you have completed all the required configuration :smirk_cat:
+9. The good news is you have completed all the required configuration :smirk_cat:

-9. To run the website sketring, just open 2 terminals and run the `php artisan serve` command in the 1st terminal.
+10. To run the website sketring, just open 2 terminals and run the `php artisan serve` command in the 1st terminal.
 Then, run `npm run dev` in the second terminal.

-10. Run `php artisan storage:link` so you can upload picture to Sketring Website.
+11. Run `php artisan storage:link` so you can upload picture to Sketring Website.

-11. And this was the moment of truth :see_no_evil:.
+12. And this was the moment of truth :see_no_evil:.
 Let's open the given URL address to open the sketring website

 # :reminder_ribbon: Honorable Mention